 The Tamils' fears were heightened by the passage of the 1972 republican Constitution, which made 'Sinhala Only' the basis of administration without giving specific status to Tamil, or to Hinduism.
-This situation created a new sense of unity among the Tamils of both communities and introduced a new note of extremism - including demands for secession - into the ethnic politics of the island.
+This situation created a new sense of unity among the Tamils of both communities and introduced a new note of extremism -including demands for secession - into the ethnic politics of the island.
 Mr Jayawardene's new government in 1978 attempted to remove some of these grievances.
 It abolished a form of discrimination in university selection known as 'standardization', which had blatantly favoured Sinhalese students, and the new Constitution promulgated in September 1978 for the first time recognized Tamil as a 'national language' alongside Sinhalese, which remained the 'official language'.
 However, by September 1978 these concessions appeared to have come too late.
 The Constitution was rejected by the TULF because it made no concessions to regional autonomy, and Front leaders felt there was no guarantee that formal language rights incorporated in the Constitution would be honoured in practice.
+This stalemate set the scene for a radicalization of opinion among Tamils and worsening violence on both sides, with massacres and counter-killings amounting to civil war, in which a precarious cease-fire intervened in the summer of 1985.

-'The fact that in the towns and villages, in business houses and in boutiques most of the work is in the hands of the Tamil-speaking people will inevitably result in a fear, and I do not think an unjustified fear, of the inexorable shrinking of the Sinhalese language...'
+'The fact that in the towns and villages, in business houses and in boutiques most of the work is in the hands of the Tamil-speaking people will inevitably result in a fear, and I do not think an unjustified fear, of the inexorable shrinking of the Sinhalese language . . .'

-Mr S W R D Bandaranaike in the

-House of Representatives, October 19
+Mr S.W.R.D.
+Bandaranaike in the House of Representatives, October 1955